Bounded size biased couplings, log concave distributions and concentration of measure for occupancy models: Comparisons

 \section{Comparisons}

-In this section, we compare the results given in Section \ref{subsect:mainresults} to concentration bounds obtained by other means.
+In this section, we compare our results to concentration bounds obtained by other means.
 Our comparisons will be with the following three well known techniques: (i) McDiarmid's Inequality, (ii) Use of negative association and (iii) Self Bounding and Certifiable functions.
-Of these three, the last technique is the most appropriate one with which to compare our results.
-For simplicity and concreteness in most of our comparisons below, we will consider the unit weighting and constant threshold count \bea Y_{ge} = \sum_{\alpha\in [m]} \mathbf{1}(M_{\alpha} \geq d). \ena
+Of these three, the last technique is the most comparable.
+For simplicity and concreteness, in most of our comparisons below we will consider